uselesstechjunks/leetcode/docs/source/math/prob.rst

 	* All birthdays are equally likely (assumption of the underlying probability model).
 	* Person A's birthday is independent of person B's birthday.
-	* To find out the number of people who share their birthday with me I can
+	* [The process] To find out the number of people who share their birthday with me, I can

 		* pick a person in random and ask their birthday
 		* I consider it a success if their birthday is the same as mine, failure otherwise
 		* repeat for all :math:`n`

 	* Total number of successes represents the total number of people who share their birthday with me.

 * Geometric